NixOS/hydra/notes/eval-in-build.md

 and `JobsetEvalMembers` — a row per build per evaluation, the table you least want to migrate — is untouched.

+A second one, for the same reason and at the same cost:

+    ALTER TABLE JobsetEvals ADD COLUMN completed bigint;

+`evalTime` and `hasNewBuilds` are `not null` but unknown until the evaluation finishes, so a tentative row carries placeholders.
+Every listing filtered on `hasNewBuilds`, which read the placeholder `0` as "finished, found nothing" and hid the evaluation for exactly as long as it was interesting; `completed` is what distinguishes a placeholder from an answer.

+It is also what tells the evaluator which evaluations still need reading back.
+That cannot be inferred: an evaluation build finishing and its results being consumed are separate events, and no other column distinguishes them -- an evaluation may legitimately find no jobs and legitimately take no measurable time.

 `ON DELETE SET NULL`, never cascade.
 Evaluation builds live in a high-churn jobset that will be garbage collected aggressively; a cascading delete would remove the `JobsetEval` an aged-out build